vobzzartt/smartpanel-telegram-ticket-bot/README.md

-# SmartPanel Telegram Ticket Bot
+# SmartPanel SMM Telegram Ticket Bot

-A production-ready Telegram bot that allows SmartPanel administrators to receive ticket updates and reply directly from Telegram, without logging into the SmartPanel admin dashboard.
+A production-ready Telegram bot that allows SmartPanel administrators to receive ticket updates and reply directly from Telegram, without logging into the SmartPanel admin dashboard everytime.

-This project was built to solve the real-world problem of delayed support responses caused by repeatedly logging into admin panels just to read or reply to tickets.
+This project was built to solve the problem of delayed support responses caused by repeatedly logging into admin panels just to read or reply to tickets.

 ---